MaryamElkadi/adline/docs/prd.md

 - Two interfaces: User interface for customers and Admin dashboard for website management
 \n### 4.1 Color Scheme

-- Primary color: Yellow (أصفر)
+- Primary color: Yellow (أصفر) - used for CTAs, active states, and highlights
-- Secondary color: Blue (أزرق)
+- Secondary color: Blue (أزرق) - used for links, secondary actions, and accents
-- Complementary neutral tones for balance
+- Complementary neutral tones for balance (grays, whites)\n- Status colors: Green for success/active, Red for errors/expired, Gray for inactive

-\n### 4.2 Visual Elements
+### 4.2 Visual Elements

 - Modern and clean interface with RTL layout
-- Card-based product display with hover effects
+- Card-based product display with hover effects (subtle elevation and scale)
 - Card-based category display on home page with icons and labels
 - Card-based services display on home page (maximum 6 cards) with hover effects
+- **Animated carousel for seasonal offers with smooth transitions and hover effects**
 - Rounded corners (8-12px) for buttons and cards
-- Subtle shadows for depth and hierarchy
+- Subtle shadows for depth and hierarchy (box-shadow with low opacity)
-- Clear typography optimized for Arabic text
+- Clear typography optimized for Arabic text (readable font sizes, appropriate line heights)
 - Responsive grid layout for product categories, services section, and main categories section
 - Drag-and-drop zone withdashed border and upload icon for image uploads
 - Product configuration panel with tabbed interface (orange active tab, gray inactive tab)
 - Dropdown fields with downward arrow indicators and price display beside each option
-- File upload button with outlined style
-- Orange call-to-action buttons for'Add to Cart' and 'Complete Order'
-- Required field indicators with red asterisks
-- Error message styling in red with clear visibility
+- File upload button with outlined style\n- Orange call-to-action buttons for'Add to Cart', 'Complete Order', 'Submit Request'\n- Required field indicators with red asterisks\n- Error message styling in red with clear visibility and icon
 - Success message styling in green with checkmark icon
 - Scrolling hero section with smooth transitions for celebrations page
 - Gallery-style layout for portfolio and special occasions pages with lightbox functionality